 Speaking in front of an audience is a common fear for students at a young age.
 Even students who are eager to have the stage may freeze when required to give an oral or group report in front of a class.
-Competency in public speaking is a skill that will serve all students throughout their educational careers and beyond.
+Competency in public speaking is a skill that serves all students throughout their educational careers and beyond.

 Public Speaking Grades 6-12.